Adrian Mutu: Breach of contract issue

 On 7 May 2008, the FIFA Dispute Resolution Chamber ordered Mutu to pay €17,173,990 in compensation to his former club, Chelsea FC, for breach of contract.
 This included €16,500,000 for the unamortised portion of the transfer fee paid to Parma, €307,340 for the unamortised portion of the sign-on fee (received by Mutu), and €366,650 for the unamortised portion of the fee to the Agent, but was not to take into account the determination of the damages for the amounts already paid by the club to the player (consideration for services rendered) or the remaining value of the employment contract (valued at €10,858,500).
 Mutu had to pay within 30 days after being informed of the decision in August 2008.
 Mutu lodged an appeal with the Court of Arbitration for Sport for the second time, but on 31 July 2009, that court dismissed his appeal, and Mutu was ordered to pay Chelsea the amount plus interest of 5% p.a. starting on 12 September 2008 until the effective date of payment; the matter was submitted to the FIFA Disciplinary Committee for its determination.
 In addition, Mutu had to pay the costs of arbitration for both parties, including CHF 50,000 to Chelsea.
 The fine was the highest ever levied by FIFA.

 Mutu could have been banned from football by FIFA if he did not pay the fine although some lawyers disputed this.
 Mutu started his third appeal, this time to the Federal Supreme Court of Switzerland, in October 2009, but on 14 June 2010 this appeal was also dismissed with Mutu again being ordered to pay Chelsea €17m in damages.
 In 2013, FIFA DRC decided in a new ruling that Livorno and Juventus were also jointly liable to pay compensation; both clubs immediately appealed to the Court of Arbitration for Sport.
 On 21 January 2015 the Court of Arbitration for Sport annulled the FIFA DRC ruling; Mutu remained the sole party to pay the compensation.

-In 2018, European Court of Human Rights rejected Mutu's appeal against CAS 2015 ruling.
+In 2018, the European Court of Human Rights rejected Mutu's appeal against the CAS's 2015 ruling.